 If you have a trait or skill that could help others, volunteer your time while also honing your skills!
 It’s a win-win situation: people will benefit from your awesome talent, and you’ll become even better at what you already do.
 If you have a job that requires you to pursue education hours, see if you can fulfill these by volunteering your time in your field.
 This might require you to be a little creative, but it will be well worth it.

 Sometimes, all someone needs is to hear a kind word, even if it’s from a stranger.
 Consider taking the time to write letters to people, such as those battling an illness, or soldiers overseas.
 It may only take you a couple of minutes to write a letter, but it may mean the world to someone who hasn’t heard a kind word in a while.
+If you are good with technical stuff, you can be a messenger for the community and volunteer to keep everyone informed about important updates via SMS.
+Fortunately, you can just use a bulk sms service for that and it can be used for many different purposes, from emergency alerts to text messaging for schools.

 Volunteer Your Time